janztec/empc-arpi3-linux-drivers/README.md

 https://www.raspberrypi.com/software/

 _The install script was tested with Kernel version 5.10, 5.4 and 4.19._
-_Older or later versions may not work_
+_Older or later versions may not work!_

 **Step 2a:**